 That girl is ridiculous.

-Well, well, I don't care whoever wants to weigh in.
+Well, I don't care whoever wants to weigh in.

 But the average career of an NFL player is three and a half years.

-This guy's had torn cartilage in two ribs, a partially torn abdomen, a lacerated kidney, uh, at least a con one concussion, torn labor and his show uh throwing shoulder, you know, a calf ankle issue that led to him finally saying that you know what, I'm getting out.
+This guy's had torn cartilage in two ribs, a partially torn abdomen, a lacerated kidney, at least one concussion, torn labor and his throwing shoulder, a calf ankle issue that led to him finally saying that, you know what, I'm getting out.

-Now, he did this and didn't know that the Colts were gonna give him the salary.
+Now, he did this and didn't know that the Colts were going to give him the salary.

-He thought he was gonna give up 24 or 5 million dollars.
+He thought he was going to give up $24 or $5 million.

 But the Colts, which I thought was a pretty classy thing, they gave him the money anyway.